Delaware Ivy VIP Limited-Term Bond

 Fees

-Annual series operating expenses
+Annual portfolio operating expenses

 Management fees 0.50%